About the Journal

 Retractions

-On rare occasions, when the scientific information in an article is substantially undermined, it may be necessary for published articles to be retracted.
+On rare occasions, when the scientific information in an article is substantially undermined, it may be necessary to retract published articles.
 Mattioli 1885 will follow the COPE guidelines in such cases.
 Retraction articles are indexed and linked to the original article.